beanieaxolotl/shinen-gax-python/README.md

 - A tracker / sound editor for the GAX format implemented with pygame-ce, pyaudio and MyreMylar's [pygame_gui]
 - An accurate replayer engine for the GAX format, allowing for high-quality listening to tracks.
 GAX playback on the GBA is used as reference to gauge accuracy.
 There are a few bugs regarding accuracy, but most tracks that I have tried play close to perfect, albeit with a few minor audio bugs here and there.

+## Requirements:
+- PyAudio - used for the GAX song rendering and audio output.
+You can find PyAudio here at this [link].

 Credits:
 ==============